4. An illustrative application

 //--------------------------------------------------------------------

-// checks if the current action is allowed based on the previous state
+// checks whether the current action is authorized with respect to the previous state

 }